 However, those employees are also the first line of defence, which means they can also be a valuable asset in protecting your business.
-But employers need to make sure they are equipped to perform this role.
+But employers need to make sure they are equipped and prepared to perform this role.

 Finally, it’s important to practice good communication with your team in order to spot mental health problems like isolation, burnout, or stress.
 When teams are away from the workplace these issues are harder to spot.
 Aside from promoting a happier workforce, it’ll mean your staff are more alert to security threats.

 Ensure both your workplace and employees’ homes are equipped with secure and up-to-date software

 First, perform a security audit of your infrastructure and identify and document the risks that all of your assets face in the new way of working in a risk register.
 It’s then also essential to evaluate the controls to those risks.

 Even if a business had good security before the pandemic, its previous measures may no longer protect it, with staff accessing internal networks from around the world behind all sorts of networks.
 It’s also important to identify the most valuable data you hold and where it is actually stored – after all, this is what hackers will want to steal or encrypt to demand a ransom.

 Your workplace may be cyber secure, but your employees’ homes might not be.
 The majority will have purchased their home devices without thinking they’d have to use them for work.

 They may be working on unsecured networks, click a malicious link, or have their laptops exposed to malware.
 And it takes just one infected device to log in to your corporate network and then your system is compromised.

 As a minimum, there are several controls that all your team should be working with: